correlation: Correlation factor structures in generic model components

 Second-order random walk.

 First-order autoregressive correlation structure among the levels of f.
-Required argument is the (fixed) autoregressive parameter phi.
+Argument phi can be a single numerical value of the autoregressive parameter, or an appropriate prior specification if phi should be inferred.
+If not supplied, a uniform prior on (-1, 1] is assumed.
 For irregularly spaced AR(1) processes weights can be specified, in the same way as for RW1.

 season(f, period)